hmorchid/ada-project-analytixxperts2023/index.md

 #### Diversity as a sign of progress in the film industry ?

-In today's world, diversity and inclusion are key values, showing our hope for a fairer and more inclusive society.
+In today's world, diversity and inclusion are key values.
 This is a big change from just 20 years ago when these issues were often ignored.
-As society has changed, we're looking at different areas, like the movie industry, to see if they've kept up with these changes.
+As society has changed, we looked at the movie industry, to see if they've kept up with these changes.

 <iframe src="assets/diversity_over_time.html" width="800px" height="550px" frameborder="0" position="relative">Genre plot</iframe>

-Upon examining the data, we notice a particular trend regarding gender diversity.
+Upon examining the data, we noticed a particular trend regarding gender diversity.
 The curve, representing the evolution of gender representation, unfortunately, does not indicate significant progress.
 This stagnation suggests that while conversations around gender equality have become more mainstream, the translation of these discussions into tangible change within the film industry has been limited.
-On the other hand, a more hopeful narrative emerges when we consider ethnic diversity.
+On the other hand, a more hopeful narrative emerged when we considered ethnic diversity.
 Here, the graph depicts an upward trajectory, indicating a gradual but apparent increase in the representation of various ethnicities on screen.
 This trend reflects a growing acknowledgment within the industry of the importance of racial and cultural representation, and while there's still much ground to cover, it suggests a positive direction towards inclusivity.

 #### Naive analysis of the relationship between Ethnic Diversity and Box Office Revenue

-Before starting the analysis, we want to emphasize the diversity of films in our study.
+Before starting the analysis, we wanted to emphasize the diversity of films in our study.
 We can see on the following plot that we have indie films having less than $20M in box office revenue as well as big films.
 This ensures our insights reflect the entire film industry, not just a single segment.

 <iframe src="assets/distrib_boxoffice.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>

-We've been looking into whether there's a link between the variety of ethnic backgrounds in a movie's cast and how much money the movie makes.
+We looked into whether there's a link between the variety of ethnic backgrounds in a movie's cast and how much money the movie makes.
 To do this, we first checked out the movie's box office receipts, which tell us how well it did financially.
 We did some math and found a Pearson correlation of about 0.217 between the ethnic mix of a movie's cast and the money it made at the box office.
 This positive link is important because it's strong enough (the p-value is less than 0.05) to suggest that movies tend to earn more when they have a more ethnically diverse cast.

 To dig deeper into how the ethnic mix of the cast affects a movie's earnings, we realized a regression analysis.
 This helped us see just how much of an impact diversity has on the money movies make and get a clearer picture of how these two things are connected.
 You can see the results on the following regression graph :